coreos/updateservicectl/Documentation/protocol.md

 ## Further Reading

-Check out the [example container update workflow](example-container-update.md) to see the protocol in action.
 You can read more about the [Omaha tech specs](https://code.google.com/p/omaha/wiki/ServerProtocol) or visit the [project homepage](https://code.google.com/p/omaha/).